pbrown95-glitch/megr2157-portfolio/docs/assignments/A03/index.md

 ![w](FixedEnd.png)
 ![w](Mesh.png)

-Using this setup, I ran the simulation and generated a deflection map as well as a Von Mises Stress map.
+With this setup, I ran the simulation and generated a deflection map as well as a Von Mises Stress map.
 Using these, I checked if the maximum stress was lower than the strength of my material, aluminum.
 I then used that maximum stress number to calculated the safety factor.
 ![w](Deflection01.png)
 ![w](VonMises.png)
 ![w](Work02.jpg)